Long Street may be renowned for its buzzing nightlife

-Restaurant, Contemporary, American, South African, $$$
+Restaurant, Diner, American, South African, Vegetarian, $$$

 is a quirky, diner-style restaurant that serves more than 50 gourmet burgers and a range of delectable milkshakes.
 The two-floor venue boasts a relaxed setting, with retro furniture and a variety of artwork and ornaments decorating the walls.
 Choose from a wide selection of beef or vegetarian burgers, which are prepared fresh on-site, as well as pizzas and salads.
 If you’ve got a sweet tooth, be sure to try one of their delicious double-thick shakes, like the Jack Daniels & Peanut Butter or Lemon Cheesecake.
 Royale also serves cocktails, beer and wine.

 offers a Korean barbecue with a South African twist in a bright and modern setting.
 The menu is inspired by both Korean

 , and all mains are flavored with special recipe marinades.
 Each table features a small grill on which diners can cook their own game, meat, chicken or veggie dish, along with a delicious side.
 In addition to food, the bar serves a wide variety of beer, wine, cocktails and Korean specialties.